YuvAIR/HTML-JSON-Viewer/README.md

  * @property {string} maxValueWidth - max width of a value node (css string), overflow will craete a new line. default: "100%"
  * @property {number} defaultDepth - default depth of the tree. default: 1
- * @property {boolean} defaultAdvanced - default state of the advanced search. default: false */
+ * @property {boolean} defaultAdvanced - default state of the advanced search. default: false
+ * @property {boolean} expandAll - expand all nodes on every tree update call (including the initial one). default: false */
 /**
  * @param {Object|string} data - Object / JSON string to be displayed